davidka7/ruby-project-guidelines-seattle-web-012720/README.md

-# Alt-My Final Project Set Up
+# My Final Project Set Up

 ## Congratulations, your about to emerse into my project!!!
 ## You'll be able to dive into a multi-universe game of spatial riders.